sbepstein/unity_integration/README.md

 In the Unity player settings, set the iOS deployment target to version 11.0.
 Build and run the Unity project for the iOS platform.

 #### 8:
-Build and run the Unity project for the iOS platform
+Build and run the Unity project for the iOS platform.

 #### 9:
 In the newly created project directory download [Podfile](https://github.com/jidomaps/unity_integration/blob/master/Podfile) and [MapsyncLib.podspec](https://github.com/jidomaps/unity_integration/blob/master/MapsyncLib.podspec).